-The Hero Ingredient: Polenta gives these eggplant bites and an addictive crunch.
+The Hero Ingredient: Polenta gives these eggplant bites an addictive crunch.

-Pro Tip: You can try stirring nutritional yeast into the polenta, and then dipping the bites in warm marinara sauce.
+Pro Tip: Try stirring nutritional yeast into the polenta and then dipping the bites in warm marinara sauce.

 Why We Love It: These crispy vegan polenta bites from The First Mess are a serious crowd-pleaser.
 And considering how delicious they are, they're also surprisingly light and vegan-friendly.
 The best part is that they're very simple to throw together: All you need are a few ingredients and an oven.

 Roasted Pepper and Eggplant Dip

 The Hero Ingredient: Charred red bell peppers add lots of flavor.

 Pro Tip: The bell peppers and eggplant can be baked or grilled.

 Why We Love It: Spreads are the easiest thing to serve at a party when you're trying to accommodate a wide array of eaters.
 You can set out some indulgent crostinis, healthy-ish crackers, or light raw veggies to dip into the spread, so everyone can pick depending on their own dietary preferences.
 This recipe from Salt & Wind has a festive color that makes it perfect for the holiday season.